m2lines/nemo-spinup-evaluation/README.md

 - `main.py`: The main script to run the evaluation. analysis.
 - `metrics.py`: Contains the definitions of the metrics used for evaluation.
-- `results.json`: The output file containing the evaluation results. analysis.
+- `metric_results.txt`: The output file containing the evaluation results. analysis.
 - `utils.py`: Contains utility functions for data processing and visualization.

 `main.py` is the entry point for the evaluation process.
 It takes the following command-line arguments:
+- `--restart`: Path to model restart file
-- `--input_dir`: The directory containing the spin-up data files.
+- `--mesh-mask`: The name of the mesh mask file.
-- `--output_file`: The name of the output JSON file where the results will be saved.
+- `--output` : The name of the output file.
+The default is `metric_results.txt`.

 ## Installation